Democracy: From global pressure to control rights in the state parliament

 ÖVP and FPÖ defended the proportional representation system in the state government.
 “This is the model of a community government,” said VP club leader Christian Dörfel, referring to Switzerland, which is often cited as a democratic model and whose federal government is also formed according to the proportional representation model.
 FP club leader Herwig Mahr said: “If a party has a certain size, then it should have a say in the government and prove what work it is doing.”

-The question of how trust in politics could be increased again also took up a lot of space in the panel discussion.
+The question of how trust in politics might be increased once more also took up a lot of space in the panel discussion.
 VP club boss Dörfel saw, among other things, a communication problem.
 “We are all so focused on our issues and speak a language that is often not understood,” he said.
 “One step must be to speak more clearly and to awaken interest in politics.”
 FP club boss Mahr also had a recipe: “Politicians have to stop making promises that they then cannot keep.”

 A state parliament president in the hospital

 In her closing words, the Second President of the State Parliament, Sabine Binder (FP), was pleased with the “decisive inputs” from the event.
-She represented the First President of the State Parliament Max Hiegelsberger (VP), who is currently in hospital with a broken rib after an accident at work and followed the event via live stream.
+She represented the First President of the State Parliament Max Hiegelsberger (VP), who is currently in hospital with a broken rib following an accident at work and followed the event via live stream.

 Quotes